The

 What

-features a Fagonello ?
+are the features of a Fagonello ?

 -

-playable from ca. 5 years old
+playable from ca. 5 years old - intuitive usability, because complicated

 assembly is totally eliminated by its one-piece design